EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

 - Simplified deployment using a generalized container image
 - Database on PaaS for better resiliency, performance and less management overhead

 In addition there are security concerns as the username (foo) and password (bar) is hardcoded on the OpenETPServer.
-Companies are therefore reluctant to expose the RDDMS over internet or even internally outside an isolated environment, and thus may hamper user testing and experience.
+Companies are therefore reluctant to expose the RDDMS over internet or even internally outside of an isolated environment, and thus may hamper user testing and experience.
 To combat this, we will:
 - Use Azure API Management (APIM) as the API gateway, which means we can isolate the server to only reply to requests coming through the API gateway.
 - Use APIM to authenticate requests using Azure AD by using JWT Token validation.
 <br><br>